rfrelat/NorthSeaFoodWeb/README.md

 **Be aware**: the relative abundance were derived from pre-processing of the raw data to fit the purpose of our study (Hellinger log transformed and constant sampling intensity, see Material and Methods for more details).
 To avoid any misuse of the dataset, the species names were replaced by numbers (from S1 to S114) in tensorNS and netNS.
 If you require the raw dataset from the German Small Scale Bottom Trawl Survey, please contact Anne Sell and Ingrid Kröncke.

-**Please notice**: To simplify the procedure, the analysis described here is slightly different from the analysis in the manuscript.
-Instead of running the three steps on each subsampling  and showing the median of the 100 outputs (in the manuscript), we are computing the three steps on the median of the 100 subsamplings.
+**Please notice**: To simplify and speed up the calculations, the analysis described here is slightly different from the analysis in the manuscript.
+Instead of running the three steps on each subsampling  and showing the median of the 100 outputs (in the manuscript), we are computing the three steps only once on the median of the 100 subsamplings.
 Hence small discrepency might appear compare to results from manuscript version.

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)